A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

 The above example motivates the following interpretation of Segal spaces as models for $(\infty,1)$-categories.
 If $X_\bullet$ is a Segal space then we view the set of 0-simplices of the space $X_0$ as the set of objects.
 For $x,y\in X_0$ we view

 as the $(\infty,0)$-category, i.e.~the space, of arrows from $x$ to $y$.
 More generally, we view $X_n$ as the $(\infty,0)$-category, i.e.~the space, of $n$-tuples of composable arrows together with a composition.
-Note that given an $n$-tuple of composable arrows, there is a contractible space of compositions.
-Moreover, one can interpret paths in the space $X_1$ of 1-morphisms as 2-morphisms, which thus are invertible up to homotopies, which in turn are 3-morphisms, and so forth.
+Note that given an $n$-tuple of composable arrows, the Segal condition implies that the corresponding fiber of the Segal map $X_n\to X_1\times^h_{X_0} \cdots \times^h_{X_0} X_1$ is a contractible space.
+The map $X_n\to X_1$ determined by the functor $[1]\to [n], 0<1\mapsto 0<n$ can be thought of as ``composition'', and thus we can think of the $n$-tuple as having a contractible space of possible compositions.
+Moreover, one can interpret paths in the space $X_1$ of 1-morphisms as 2-morphisms, which are invertible up to homotopies, which in turn are 3-morphisms, and so forth.